rytheranderson/updown/README.md

 <img src="./run_cooling.gif" width="500" height="500"/>
 </p>

 An example run animated.
-This run corresponds to a ferromagnetic 200x200 lattice that was randomly initialized.
+This run corresponds to a ferromagnetic 1000x1000 lattice that was randomly initialized.
+The temperature was decreased linearly from 2 to 0.5 in 20 stages (20 cycles each).
 Here is the code used to produce the image:

 ```